 Safety and Privacy Risks of Using Telegram

 Despite the security measures, there are aspects of Telegram that pose potential risks.
-The major concern is that its regular chats aren’t E2E encrypted by default.
-Plus, Telegram's encryption protocol hasn’t been tested as extensively as some other protocols, leaving some experts skeptical of its reliability.
+The major concern is that the platform has pledged to share user information with authorities if requested.
+Plus, Telegram’s regular chats aren’t E2E encrypted by default.
+The encryption protocol it does use for Secret Chats hasn’t been tested as extensively as some other protocols, leaving experts skeptical of its reliability.

 To ensure you're aware of these risks, let's dissect some of the key concerns: